-Criterion 1: Impact on nuclear science and engineering education and outreach (50%):
+Criterion 1: Impact on nuclear science and engineering education and outreach (50%): DOE will evaluate the overall impact of the project on nuclear science and engineering education and outreach.
+DOE will assess the effective and/or innovative approach for:

-DOE will evaluate the impact of the project on nuclear science and engineering education and outreach.
-DOE will evaluate the overall increased utilization of the research reactor to educate students, including K-12, community college, vocational, or undergraduates, on nuclear energy related topics; engage underrepresented communities; develop effective outreach strategies to the general public; improve public acceptance and build good-will towards nuclear energy technologies; stimulate undergraduate and graduate enrollment; and collaborate with other educational institutions by providing access to the research reactor capabilities.
+- increasing utilization of the research reactor to educate students, including K-12, community college, vocational, or undergraduates, on nuclear energy related topics; - engaging underrepresented communities; - developing effective outreach strategies to the general public; - improving public acceptance and building good-will towards nuclear energy technologies; - stimulating undergraduate and graduate enrollment; and - collaborating with other educational institutions by providing access to the research reactor capabilities.